-In the Netherlands, the Dutch Central Bank provided guidance with regard to assumptions underlying Aegon's factor for the loss absorbing capacity of deferred taxes (LAC-DT).
+In the Netherlands, DNB provided guidance with regard to assumptions underlying Aegon's factor for the loss absorbing capacity of deferred taxes (LAC-DT).
 Reduction of this factor would impact the Group Solvency II ratio.
-From June 30, 2017 to date, the factor of LAC-DT taken into account in Aegon the Netherlands' Solvency II ratio remained unchanged at 75%.
+The factor of LAC-DT is taken into account in Aegon the Netherlands' Solvency II ratio, and remained unchanged at 75%.
 The factor is reassessed quarterly.
-The Solvency II sensitivity for a 25-percentage points change in the factor is given in the section "Capital and liquidity management" of Aegon's Annual Report 2017.
-The treatment of LAC-DT under the Solvency II framework is also one of the elements of the Solvency II review being conducted by the European Commission.
-The review is on going.
-The outcomes of this review and potential changes to the relevant regulations, guidelines or opinions, or their application by national supervisory authorities may have an impact on the determination of the LAC-DT that may be taken into account by Aegon going forward.
+The Solvency II sensitivity for a 25-percentage point change in the factor is given in the section "C.6 Other risks" of Aegon's Solvency and Financial Condition Report 2018.
+The treatment of LAC-DT under the Solvency II framework is also one of the elements of the Solvency II review and resulted in some changes with respect to the internal governance requirements regarding the determination of the LAC-DT.
+A further review of the Solvency II framework has recently commenced.
+While details on possible changes are yet unknown, the outcomes of this review (referred to as the Solvency II 2020 review) and potential changes to the relevant regulations, guidelines or opinions, or their application by national supervisory authorities may have an impact on the determination of the LAC-DT that may be taken into account by Aegon going forward.